What Is an FSA Card, and How To Use It?

 An FSA card is a great convenience for an employee who doesn’t have to go through the entire process of applying for reimbursement when paying for medical services.
 The Internal Revenue Service (IRS) uses these cards to automate the substantiation requirements, using the card transactions to perform “auto-adjudications.”

-And when you make transactions with approved merchants, you will not be required to provide additional documentation, as this purchase will likely get auto-approved.
+When making transactions with approved merchants, you will not be required to provide additional documentation, as this purchase will likely get auto-approved.
+The qualifying merchants include:

 • medical providers, such as doctors and hospitals